My Photography & Travel Guide to Edinburgh, Scotland

 For photographers, Edinburgh is about elevation and timing.
 Climb early for sunrise views from Calton Hill or Arthur's Seat.
 Capture the castle glowing at blue hour.
 In the Old Town, focus on layers — narrow closes, lanterns, staircases, and hidden courtyards.
 Bring a wide lens for the dramatic cityscapes and a mid-range zoom for architectural details and street moments.
 But most importantly: embrace the changing light.
 The grey days are not failures.
 They are opportunities.

-Edinburgh does not just offer beautiful views.
+Edinburgh offers more than just beautiful views.
 It offers mood, history, and a sense of story that lingers long after you leave.

 Edinburgh is a natural base for the rest of Britain and a gateway to some of the finest photography destinations in the world.
 Here is where I would go next.